burrito-project/public/PRIVACY_POLICY.md

 ## Notifications and News

-"Contigo Burrito UNMSM" includes a carousel that displays university news and important updates.
+"Contigo Burrito UNMSM" includes a carousel that displays university important updates.
 This content is purely informational and is not considered in-app advertising.
 It is intended to keep students informed about relevant updates and events within the university.
+No information of who sees or interacts with the notifications are stored.

 ## Data Sharing